google/crubit/docs/lifetime_annotations_cpp.md

 ### Lifetimes {#lifetimes}

 Lifetimes are associated with certain types that we call *reference-like types*.
+A reference-like type is one of the following:

+*   A pointer (except pointers to functions and pointers to members)
+*   A reference (except references to functions)
-A reference-like type is a pointer, a reference, or a user-defined type that has been annotated as having lifetime parameters.
-We will explain user-defined reference-like types in detail in a later section.
+*   A user-defined type that has been annotated as having lifetime parameters.
+    (We will explain user-defined reference-like types in detail in a later section.)

+The reason that pointers to functions and references to functions do not have lifetimes is to be consistent with Rust, where `fn` types do not have lifetimes either.
+In C++, the function that a pointer or reference refers to almost always exists for the duration of the program execution.
+There are some exceptions, such as functions created by a JIT compiler or functions in plugins loaded and unloaded at runtime.
+Such functions may be destroyed before the program exits, but we consider them to be unusual enough that we don't support annotating their lifetimes.

+Pointers to members don't have lifetimes because they aren't pointers in the narrower sense.
+A pointer to member doesn't refer to a specific object in memory; rather, it can be used to refer to a specific member of any object of a given type.
+In implementation terms, a pointer to member is not an address but an offset.

 Lifetimes are annotated using the new attribute `lifetime`[^1].
 The attribute takes one or several lifetime names as arguments.